polyaxon/polyaxon/docs/references/polyaxonfile-yaml-specification/build.md

  * build_steps [optional]: steps are basically a list of ops that Polyaxon use with docker `RUN` to install/run further operations you define in the list.
  * env_vars [optional]: environment variables are also a list of tuples of 2 elements, that Polyaxon will use to add env variables in the docker image.
+ * lang_env [optional]: an easy way to expose language environment on your dockerfile.
  * commit [optional]: the commit to use for creating the build.
  * branch [optional]: the branch to use for creating the build.
  * nocache [optional]: to force rebuild the image.